jasondsmith72/ClaudeComputerCommander-Unlocked/README.md

   - Multiple file support
   - Pattern-based replacements
 - **NEW: Configurable allowed directories** - Specify which directories Claude can access
+- **NEW: Cross-platform path configuration** - Define different allowed paths for Windows, macOS, and Linux
 - **NEW: Uninstall script** - Easy removal of the tool from Claude Desktop
 - **NEW: Improved path handling** - Better support for Windows paths and relative directories